Racial Equity & Student Success

 Get Education Policy Updates

-Learn more about our commitment to improving remedial education, as well as other policies we’re pursuing in 2021.
+Learn more about our commitment to racial equity in higher education, improving remedial education, and funding equity, as well as other policies we’re pursuing.

-Learn more about the challenges of the developmental education system in Illinois and what we can do to improve it.
+Learn more about the challenges of the developmental education system and what Illinois community colleges in partnership with WE are doing to improve it.